“When Judy caresses a song – it’s magic!” – Walter Winchell, 1954

 Label photos from The Rick Smith Collection.
 Left, the original Decca single.
 Right, the version from the album compilation “The Judy Garland Souvenir Album.”

-January 26, 1948: Recording session at MGM.
-Judy and Fred Astaire pre-recorded the title song for Easter Parade.
-Judy arrived at 2:30 p.m., the session was completed and both were dismissed at 4:45 p.m.
+January 26, 1948: Judy and Fred Astaire pre-recorded the title song for Easter Parade.
+Judy arrived at 2:30 p.m.
+The session was completed and both stars were dismissed at 4:45 p.m.
 This was the final recording session for Judy for the film.
-The Daily Music Report above for this date doesn’t list Judy and Fred but it’s the only one for this date’s recording session which is the session of record for Judy and Fred recording the song with the official title as “Easter Parade Finale.”
+The Daily Music Report for this date doesn’t list Judy and Fred but it’s the only one for this date’s recording session which is the session of record for Judy and Fred recording the song with the official title “Easter Parade Finale.”

 Listen to “Easter Parade” here:

-Photo Note: For the final shot of the title number that ends the film, MGM went to great lengths to re-create the famous Easter Parade from the early 1900s.
-The studio built a special set on the end of “Drumhead Road” on their Backlot #3 that was over 10 feet high and recreated the right section of the well-known vintage photo seen on the left in this photo combo with extras and vintage cars and horse-drawn buggies.
+FUN FACT: Most people assume that the finale was filmed on MGM’s famous “Fifth Avenue” street in the “New York Streets” section of Lot 2.
+It was actually filmed on Lot 3.
+For the final shot of the title number that ends the film, MGM went to great lengths to re-create the famous Easter Parade from the early 1900s.
+The studio built a special set on the end of “Drumhead Road” on Lot 3 that was over 10 feet high and recreated the right section of the well-known vintage photo seen on the left in the triptych shown here, with extras and vintage cars and horse-drawn buggies.

 January 26, 1954: A Star Is Born ads and review.